aiishaa/Infrastructure-and-Deployment-Jenkins-Pipelines/README.md

 #### The project uses two pipelines: one for provisioning and configuring infrastructure, and another for deployment on that infrastructure.

+#### Before starting you must have these secrets in your jenkins server

 #### 1. Provisioning and Configuring Infrastructure pipeline stages:
    #### This pipeline runs on agents with label 'ec2-public-agent' and it consists of two stages: